Khalili Imperial Garniture

 The Khalili Imperial Garniture is a trio of cloisonné vases created for a Japanese Imperial commission during the Meiji era.
 The items were exhibited at the World's Columbian Exposition in Chicago, United States, in 1893, where they were described as "the largest examples of cloisonné enamel ever made".
 The decoration of the vases represents virtues and the seasons, and also has an allegorical meaning about Japan's role in a changing world and its alliance with the United States.
-After being exhibited, the vases were separated from each other for more than 120 years, eventually reunited in 2019 in the Khalili Collection of Japanese Art, a private collection assembled by the British-Iranian collector and scholar Nasser D. Khalili.
+After being exhibited, the vases were separated from each other for more than 120 years, eventually reunited in 2019 in the Khalili Collection of Japanese Art, a private collection assembled by the British collector and scholar Nasser D. Khalili.

 Creation and exhibition

 During Japan's Meiji era (1868 to 1912), the government actively promoted Japanese arts and crafts abroad by exhibiting the best examples in the world's fairs that were held in America and Europe.
 The first world's fair to exhibit Japanese art works in its Fine Arts section was the World's Columbian Exposition and among them was this garniture with a central incense burner.
-It had been inspected by the Emperor who approved it for the exhibition.
+It had been inspected by the emperor who approved it for the exhibition.
 The three vases are decorated with enamel and silver wire on a copper surface.
 At the exposition they were described as "the largest examples of cloisonné enamel ever made".
 The eight feet, eight inches (264 cm) height quoted in the 1893 catalogue includes their pedestals made of keyaki wood.
 The height of the tall vases is 172 cm (five feet, eight inches).
 The incense burner is topped by an eagle in bronze.

 A team of craftsmen, led by Shirozayemon Suzuki of Yokohama and Seizayemon Tsunekawa of Nagoya, took more than four years to construct the three items.
 The painting was done by nihonga artist Araki Kanpo (1831–1915) who was a member of the Japanese Imperial Household's art committee and of the Royal Society of Arts, London.
 Kanpo was later recognised in 1900 as an Imperial Household Artist.
 Viewing the garniture in Tokyo before its shipping to Chicago, the Anglo-Irish scholar Francis Brinkley predicted that the exposition would not display it in the Palace of Fine Arts because of its political symbolism.
 Despite this prediction, it was displayed prominently in the East Court of the Palace as the ethnologist Hubert Howe Bancroft describes in his Book of the Fair.